-Any change in a student's class schedule after registration and prior to the census date of the semester is accomplished by completing the official Add/Drop Form obtained from the Counseling Center.
-Students must pay a \$10.00 change of schedule fee to the Business Office if they wish to add or drop a course during this period of time.
+Students have access to make changes to their schedule online through MyRebel during registration periods.
+After the 1st day of class until the last day to make changes based on the college calendar, students can Add/Drop courses online, but are not allowed to drop all courses and must contact the Advising Center.
+After last chance registration, students must see the Advising and Student Success Center for assistance.
+Students must pay a \$10.00 change of schedule fee to the Business Office if they wish to add or drop a course after classes begin.
 No course(s) may be added after the date designated by the school calendar as the last date to add a course.

 A student may withdraw from a course with a grade of "W" any time after the census date for the semester and on or before the end of the 12th week of a long semester or on or before the last day to drop a class of a term as designated in the college calendar.
-The request for permission to drop a course is initiated by the student by procuring a drop card from the Counseling Center.
+The request for permission to drop a course is initiated by the student by procuring a drop card from the Academic Advising and Success Center.
 Other steps in the drop process to be taken by the student will be explained when the drop card is issued.
 A student who discontinues class attendance and does not officially drop the course on or before the last day to drop a course will receive a performance grade for the course.